Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Richard Dyck

-Dr. Richard Dyck is a Professor in the Department of Psychology at the University of Calgary.
+Dr. Richard Dyck is a professor in the Department of Psychology at the University of Calgary.
 He is a behavioural neuroscientist with training in psychology and neurobiology, studying the animal brain as a model system for understanding normal and abnormal human behaviour.

 Additional CCAC Involvement